 On this rollercoaster we call life, keeping a journal can be a powerful form of self-expression, reflection, and exploration.
-Whether you’re feeling hopeful or sad, trying to find meaning and purpose in your life, or just wanting to capture memories – a journal will always be there to listen, and to give you a safe and non-judgmental space to share your thoughts.
+Whether you’re feeling hopeful or sad, trying to find meaning and purpose in your life, or just want to capture memories – a journal will always be there to listen and to give you a safe, non-judgmental space to share your thoughts.

 The great thing about journaling is that there are no rules at all.
 You can write as little or as much as you like about any topic of your choice.
 Some people find it helpful to write in a journal daily, while others might occasionally turn to their journal when they are looking to unload an overwhelming emotion, or to work through some confusing thoughts.

-To help you consider how journaling might work best for you, let’s take a closer look at what journalling is, what the benefits are and how you can incorporate a journal into your existing routine.
+To help you consider how journaling might work best for you, let’s take a closer look at what journaling is, what the benefits are, and how you can incorporate a journal into your existing routine.

 What is journaling?

 Journaling is keeping a written (or sometimes spoken) record of your thoughts, feelings, goals, and/or reflections.

 Some people also use a journal to record memories or observations to revisit later, to practise their writing, or to explore ideas for stories, books, poems, and blogs.

 The most popular type of journaling is that which requires a pen and a notebook, but more recently, people have also opted to keep audio or video journals, or to type their thoughts on a computer.